-- A. Examination Committee the faculty supervisor will select two or three faculty members from the appropriate division for the purpose of conducting the comprehensive examination and evaluating the student's performance. - B. Prospectus Committee the faculty supervisor will select two or three faculty members from the appropriate division for the purpose of evaluating and approving a student's prospectus. - C. Dissertation Committee the faculty supervisor will select two or three faculty members from the appropriate division, plus an external reader, for the purpose of evaluating a dissertation and conducting the dissertation defense.
+- A. Examination Committee the faculty supervisor will select 2-3 faculty members from the appropriate division for the purpose of conducting the comprehensive examination and evaluating the student's performance. - B. Prospectus Committee the faculty supervisor will select 2-3 faculty members from the appropriate division for the purpose of evaluating and approving a student's prospectus. - C. Dissertation Committee the faculty supervisor will select 2-3 faculty members from the appropriate division, plus an external reader, for the purpose of evaluating a dissertation and conducting the dissertation defense.